 Why do they all taste so different?

-From around the 14th century, hop growing regions had developed in Germany, modern day Czech Republic and England, each with their own distinct characteristics.
-By the 18th century, hop farming had expanded to the USA, where wild US hops were added into the mix (these hardy plants will continue to grow and spread even untended, and you can find wild hop plants in parts of Australia where commercial growing is long gone).
+From around the 14th century, hop growing regions had developed in Germany, what's known as the Czech Republic today, and England, each with their own distinct characteristics.
+By the 18th century, hop farming had expanded to the USA, where wild US hops were added into the mix.

 Traditionally, delicate flavours like spicy, earthy and floral were chased by breeders and any other characters, such as citrus or pine, were shunned as unrefined.
-This all changed when a certain hop in Oregon, USA, showed immunity to a disease that had wiped out that year’s crop of traditional hops: Cascade.
+This all changed when a certain hop in Oregon, USA, showed immunity to a disease that had wiped out that year’s crop of traditional hops.
+That hop was Cascade.

 As a result, from the late 1980s onwards, breeding programs in the US started selecting for these “New World” hop characteristics.
 The breeding programs spread around the world and now we (as beer consumers and hop lovers) have great new varieties coming out of Australia, New Zealand, Germany, France and England.